 Permission from Program Director via the Professional Development Coordinator required.
 Internship arranged with host institutions on an individual basis, taking into account the student's needs, interests, and capacities and the host's abilities to integrate those with its operation in an educationally useful manner.
-Twenty hours per week over four months or the equivalent.
+Required hours: 75-112.